Call us for a quote on 0800 218 2210

-Apart from damage, other visible signs of an infestation also exist.
-In general, beetle larvae tend to concentrate damage in one main area of an item whereas moth larvae create more scattered areas of damage.
+Apart from obvious damage to an item, other visible signs of a fabric pest infestation also exist.
+In general, the beetle larvae will tend to concentrate damage in one main area of an object whereas moth larvae will create more scattered areas of damage across the item.

-Live or dead adult insects - such as carpet beetles or textile moths, often found gathered around window openings are an indication of an infestation.
+Live or dead adult insects - such as varied carpet beetles, fur beetles or textile moths, often found gathered around window openings.
+These are an indication of a fabric pest infestation.

-Eggs - check for eggs of textile pests, as they are often laid in air ducts, cupboards, wardrobes, under furniture as well as on textiles and fabrics.
+Eggs - check for eggs of textile and fabric pests, as they are often laid in air ducts, cupboards, wardrobes, under furniture as well as on the affected textiles and fabrics.

 Call us now for fast treatment of textile and fabric pests.

 Our knowledgeable, experienced technicians will identify the exact fabric pest causing the damage.
 Once we have established the extent of the infestation, advice on the most appropriate treatment for the textile or artefact will be offered.

 Rentokils portable, chemical-free heat pod treatment for all types of pest insects through the controlled application of heat.